pshrutiii/Sherpa-Marketplace/README.md

 - Wishlist

 Manu:
-- timer thing on top sale
+- timer thing on top sale (additional feature)

 Ami:
 - change nav.php to have header & nav separately
-- video of the site
+- take VIDEO of the site and submit before 12/09 midnight

 Hiral:
 - UI fix